GE Aerospace: Military and civilian expansion

 The J47 had a production run of over 30,000.

 These changes in fortune led to debate within the company about carrying on in the aircraft engine market.
 However, the engineers at Lynn pressed ahead with the development of a new engine, the TG-180, which was designated J35 by the US military.

 Development funds were allotted in 1946 for a more powerful version of the same design, the TG-190.
-This engine finally emerged as the famed General Electric J47, which saw a great demand for several military aircraft; a second manufacturing facility in Evendale, Ohio, near Cincinnati, was opened.
+This engine finally emerged as the famed General Electric J47, which saw a great demand for several military aircraft; a second manufacturing facility in Lockland, Ohio, near Cincinnati, was opened.
+(Note: The plant is now known as "GE Evendale" after the Village of Evendale, which was established in 1952.)
+(Note: The plant had originally been built for the Wright Aeronautical division of Curtiss-Wright.
+Ground was broken on 23 October 1940 and it was dedicated on 12 June 1941.

+Production at the plant began in 1948, but it was not officially opened until 28 February 1949, when the first two J47s were delivered to the Air Force.
+The plant itself was owned by Electric Auto-Lite until it was purchased by GE in 1957.
+The latter did not take complete possession until the end of 1958.)
+A strike in June 1952 exacerbated an existing delay in the production of J47s.
+Changes discovered as a result of flight testing had already resulted in new F-86s being parked due to a lack of engines.
+After negotiations failed, an additional strike began in March 1953 and lasted until May.
 J47 production ran to 30,000 engines by the time the lines closed down in 1956.
 Further development of the J47 by led to the J73, and from there into the much more powerful J79.
 The J79 was GE's second "hit", leading to a production run of 17,000 in several different countries.
 The GE and Lockheed team that developed the J79 and the F-104 Mach 2 fighter aircraft received the 1958 Collier Trophy for outstanding technical achievement in aviation.
 Other successes followed, including the T58 and T64 turboshaft engines, the J85 turbojet, and F404 turbofan.
+The Aircraft Gas Turbine Division was renamed the Flight Propulsion Division in May 1959.